Unusual Foods Around the World: Bizarre Delicacies and Cultural Experiences

 Fried Hornets in Northern Myanmar

 Trekking in off-the-beaten-track locations and staying with the local folk’s means that you eat like locals.
 We were trekking in Shan State, Northern Myanmar with another couple and a guide.
-Our dinner was communal and included black tea from the local plantation, eggs, vegetables and fried hornets.
+Our dinner was communal and breakfast was in the open-to-the-elements kitchen.
+Black tea from the local plantation, eggs, vegetables and fried hornets.

-The Hornets had a slightly crunchy texture, they required a little chewing.
+The Hornets on my plate had a slightly crunchy texture, they required a little chewing.
+I knew my teeth were crunchy through a wing and a body part.
 The taste was almost chicken-like, especially when drowned in hot sauce and mixed in with a fried egg.

 A plate of fried hornets